FAQ on Accountable Care Organizations

 The idea of shared savings is that, by working together, a group of providers can deliver care at equal (or better) quality while reducing the cost below projections.

 There should be some savings to be shared between the payer– the government or the employer– and the providers.
 How that savings is calculated and distributed to the various players should be specified in the contracts between the parties.
-If shared savings are the only source of funding for incentives or infrastructure support, there is a danger that the amount of money for those purposes will diminish over time as the ACO achieves higher efficiencies resulting in diminished savings.

 There are similarities, especially when it comes to the goal of cost savings.
 However, the ACO model is designed to achieve those savings through improvements to care quality and population health care as opposed to restricting utilization of health care services.

 Significant changes, in terms of information technology and performance measurement, now allow for better monitoring of quality.
 The health care industry has been fundamentally altered by the growing prevalence of data on nearly every aspect of care delivery and purchasing.

 Moving your practice to the PCMH model is a great way to assure that you can demonstrate both quality and efficiency to any ACO in your community seeking primary care services.
 It is best to think about the PCMH as an essential component of any ACO.
 Primary care provides access, disease prevention, disease management and care coordination services that leverage overall cost savings for the system.